SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

 * `component: “database”` - This value is used by Sumo Logic apps to identify application components.
 * `db_system: “redis”` - This value identifies the database system.

-For all other parameters please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more properties that can be configured in the Telegraf agent globally.
+For all other parameters, see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more parameters that can be configured in the Telegraf agent globally.

 The Sumologic-Kubernetes-Collection will automatically capture the logs from stdout and will send the logs to Sumologic.
-For more information on deploying Sumologic-Kubernetes-Collection,[ ](/docs/integrations/containers-orchestration/Kubernetes#Collect_Logs_and_Metrics_for_the_Kubernetes_App) please see[ this page](/docs/integrations/containers-orchestration/Kubernetes#Collect_Logs_and_Metrics_for_the_Kubernetes_App).
+For more information on deploying Sumologic-Kubernetes-Collection, see [this page](/docs/integrations/containers-orchestration/Kubernetes#Collect_Logs_and_Metrics_for_the_Kubernetes_App).

 2. Collect Redis logs written to log files (Optional).